hyperledger-archives/fabric/docs/README.md

 ## Getting started

 Welcome to the fabric documentation README.
-This page contains: <br>
+This page contains:
+- Getting started doc links
+- Quickstart doc links
-1) Getting started doc links; 2) Quickstart doc links; and 3) Table of Contents links to the complete library.
+- Table of Contents links to the complete library

 If you are new to the Linux Foundation Hyperledger Project, please start by reading the  [whitepaper](https://github.com/hyperledger/hyperledger/wiki/Whitepaper-WG).
 In addition, we encourage you to review our [glossary](glossary.md) to understand the terminology that we use throughout the website and project.